Seacliff Lunatic Asylum: Planning

 The need for a new asylum in the Dunedin area was created by the Otago gold rush expansion of the city, and triggered by the inadequacy of the Littlebourne Mental Asylum.
 In 1875, the Provincial Council decided to build a new structure on "a reserve of fine land at Brinn's Point, north of Port Chalmers".
 Initial work was begun in the "dense trackless forest" in 1878, though the Director of the Geological Survey criticised the site location, because he felt that the hillside was unstable.

 Seacliff Asylum was one of the most important works of Robert Lawson, a New Zealand architect of the 19th century.
 Known for designing in a range of styles, including the Gothic Revival, he started work on the new asylum in 1874, and was involved with it until the completion of the main block in 1884.
 At that time, it was New Zealand's largest building, and was to house 500 patients and 50 staff.
-It had cost £78,000 to construct.
+It had cost NZ$78,000 to construct.

 Architecturally, Lawson's work on the asylum was very exuberant, making some of his previous designs look comparatively tame.
 The asylum had turrets on corbels projecting from nearly every corner, with the gabled roof line dominated by a large tower complete with further turrets and a spire.
 The building contained four and a half million bricks made of local clay on the site and was 225 metres long by 67 metres wide.
 The great central tower of 50 m height, an essential element of many revivalist designs, was also proposed to double as an observation tower if inmates should try to escape.

-It was later said of the building and its (forlorn) location that: "The Victorians might not have wanted their lunatics living with them, but they liked to house them grandly.".
+It was later said of the building and its (forlorn) location that: "The Victorians might not have wanted their lunatics living with them, but they liked to house them grandly."

 The asylum was progressively added to in later years as it was transformed to function as a working farm, though most of the newer buildings were much simpler wooden structures.
 Staff lived in separate accommodation close to the wards, and they were able to socialise in nearby Dunedin.